subconsciousnetwork/noosphere/rust/noosphere-cli/README.md

 # persist changes to the sphere
 orb save

-# join a gateway, after you've set this identity as the counterpart
+# link your sphere to a gateway by setting this identity as the counterpart
 orb config set gateway-url <gatewayurl>

 # sync your changes with the upstream gateway